hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-And when we rerun our code, it should look like this:
+And when we run our code again, it should look like this:

 ![Preview of HTML with layout CSS applied, the pads are in a grid and all gray borders](https://cloud-edj42rbl8.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_43_18.png)

-We will then add code that adds hovering effects, inactive or active states to our buttons:
+We will then add styling that adds hovering effects, inactive or active states to our buttons:

 ```css
 /* To learn more about the lighten function and :hover pseudo class, check out the hacking section */